dw5/Metropolis/Documentation/Documentation.md

 7. Commit
 8. Create release tag

+Note: Hoping to arrive at optimal BubbleKern outlines soon to negate the need to ever re-do these.

 ## <a name="exportformats"></a> Export formats

 Once I've run BubbleKern, I create exports for OpenType, TrueType, UFO, EOT, WOFF & WOFF2.